jzhu11/portfolio-milestone/projects/ist-652/botw/README.md

 # Replication Steps
-This is a very simple one, just ensure the following Python packages are installed on your machine before running the code:
+Make sure you are using Python 3 for this and ensure the following Python packages are installed on your machine before running the code (BOTW Assignment.py):

 **pandas**